cfwheels/cfwheels/guides/README.md

 ![](.gitbook/assets/76e1179-Screen\_Shot\_2022-02-08\_at\_9.12.06\_AM.png)

 So what just happened?
-Since we didn't supply many parameters to the `wheels generate app` command, it used default values for most of its parameters and downloaded our Base template (cfwheels-template-base) from ForgeBox.io, then downloaded the framework itself (cfwheels-core) from ForgeBox.io and placed it int he wheels directory, then configured the application name and reload password, and started a Lucee server on a random port.&#x20;
+Since we didn't supply many parameters to the `wheels generate app` command, it used default values for most of its parameters and downloaded our Base template (cfwheels-template-base) from ForgeBox.io, then downloaded the framework itself (cfwheels-core) from ForgeBox.io and placed it int he wheels directory, then configured the application name and reload password, and started a Lucee server on a random port.

 {% hint style="info" %}
 #### A Word About Command Aliases